fortran01/sord/README.md

 ## Features

 - Filter and display only those EC2 instances that are tagged with "Owner" equal to the email address of the logged-in user.
-- Attributes, such as `${aws:PrincipalTag/Owner}`, from an external Identity Provider, for example, AWS Managed AD, are not available in the session from aws sso login.
-It appears that the session from AWS SSO in the web uses a combination of federated user and assumed role, whereas the session from aws sso login relies solely on an assumed role.
+- Attributes, such as `${aws:PrincipalTag/Owner}`, from an external Identity Provider, for example, AWS Managed AD, are not available in the session from `aws sso login`.
+It appears that the session from AWS SSO in the web uses a combination of federated user and assumed role, whereas the session from `aws sso login` relies solely on an assumed role.
 The policy below is designed to work in both scenarios.
 Notice the use of the `StringLike` condition and the `aws:userid` condition key.

 ```json
 {